 Sherry Aioli Sauce

-When you’re ready to cook, in a deep medium skillet, heat the oil over medium high heat.
+- When you’re ready to cook, in a deep medium skillet, heat the oil over medium-high heat.
 No more than six at a time, fry the crab cakes turning once until golden brown, about four minutes, transfer to a plate covered with paper towel and drain briefly.
 Then transfer to a rack over a baking sheet.
-Keep in oven set on low while you fry the rest.
+Keep in the oven set on low while you fry the rest.

 Sherry Aioli Sauce